When Is the Best Time to Focus on Cancer Nutrition?

 Until after surgery?

-The people who ask this are highly motivated.
-They already understand the importance of nutrition for their health, and want to approach it in a way that gives them the best chance of getting it right.
-Because of that, a few questions naturally come to mind:
+It’s a very reasonable question, and it usually comes from people who are highly motivated and want to approach their nutrition in a way that gives them the best chance of getting it right.

 When I’m asked, my answer is always the same: